ysfaydin0/coursera/README.md

 # coursera-test
-This is the test repository for the course on Coursera.
+This is the test repository for the HTML, CSS and JavaScript Course by John Hopkins University on Coursera.